valensupport/valensupport.github.io/pages/customer_specific_apis.md

 All products, trademarks, registered trademarks, trade names, service marks and company names mentioned herein are the property of their respective owners.

 -   InsureRight® Platform is a trademark of Valen® Analytics.
--   Linux® is the registered trademark of Linus Torvalds in the U.S. and other countries.
--   Microsoft®, Windows is a registered trademark of Microsoft Corporation in the United States and/or other countries.
--   W3Schools.com© is copyrighted by Refsnes Data 1999-2009.
-All Rights Reserved
 -   cURL and libcurl are Open Source/Free Software.
 The cURL license is copyrighted by Daniel Stenberg 1996 - 2013, <https://curl.haxx.se/docs/copyright.html>